BestTimesToVisit.com Logo

 transport

 Uber and Didi are readily available and often cheaper than taxis, especially for longer distances.
-For shorter trips within the city, consider using the bus system – it's affordable and efficient, just be sure to have the correct fare ready.
-Download the Moovit app to help you navigate the bus routes.
+For shorter trips within San José, consider using the local bus system; it's inexpensive and a great way to experience local life, but be sure to have exact change.

 safety

 San José is generally safe, but like any city, be aware of your surroundings, especially at night.
 Avoid walking alone in poorly lit areas, and don't flash expensive jewelry or electronics.
-Stick to well-lit and populated streets.
+Use Uber or Didi at night for safer transportation.

 culture

-Costa Ricans are known for their 'Pura Vida' lifestyle – embrace the relaxed pace.
-Don't be afraid to strike up conversations with locals; they're generally friendly and welcoming.
-Learning a few basic Spanish phrases will go a long way.
+Costa Ricans are known for their 'Pura Vida' lifestyle – a relaxed and positive attitude.
+Embrace it!
+Take your time, enjoy the slower pace, and don't be afraid to strike up conversations with locals; they're generally very friendly and welcoming.

 food